zeinab1988/compression/README.md

    zcat SRR494099.fastq.gz | awk 'NR%4==2{print}' | grep -v ">" | tr -d -c "ACGT" > SEQ.txt
 3. Put the "SEQ.txt" file in your directory.
 ****!NOTE!
 I have trained the model and saved it (the "auto-encoder" file), so to reduce the execution time you can just run the test.py file and test the algorithm without running the train.py file.
-4. Execute the train.py file
+4. Execute the train.py file(optional)
 5. Execute the test.py file